Shanmuka-nanda/VAK-Quiz/README.md

 # VAK-Quiz
-i have done the VAK Quiz web with python by using the streamlit library which is used as a frontend for the mini python project
+I have done the VAK Quiz web with python by using the streamlit library.
+Which is used as a frontend for the mini python project.